-Scenario 1: Most banks will be ready to support PSD2 on launch day
+Scenario 1: Most banks are ready to support PSD2

-This means on 14 September 2019, you may need to authorise a new connection to your bank feed.
-This just means you’ll need to enter your login credentials when you try to access your bank feed that day.
+You may need to authorise a new connection to your bank feed.
+This just means you’ll need to enter your login credentials when you try to access your bank feed.

-Scenario 2: A small number of banks and account types won’t be ready for the change
+Scenario 2: A small number of banks and account types aren’t ready

-If your bank hasn’t migrated your connections by 14 September 2019, and does not have a plan to be ready, then any existing bank feed will be switched off and you’ll need to import your bank statements into Sage manually.
+If your bank hasn’t migrated your connections and does not have a plan to be ready, then any existing bank feed will be switched off and you’ll need to import your bank statements into Sage manually.

-The migration period we’ve discussed above is designed to prevent this by allowing banks more time to implement PSD2.
+The migration period we’ve highlighted above is designed to prevent this by allowing banks more time to implement PSD2.

 If your bank is planning on using this migration period, you don’t need to do anything right now.
 And we’ll automatically make the change for you when your bank creates new PSD2 compliant connections.

-Scenario 3: Your connection isn’t ready for Open Banking (PSD2) and your feed will stop working on 14 September 2019
+Scenario 3: Your connection isn’t ready for Open Banking (PSD2) and your feed has stop working

-A small number of banks or account types, including Irish banks and Irish bank accounts, won’t have new Open Banking (PSD2) connections ready in time for the change.
+A small number of banks or account types, including Irish banks and Irish bank accounts, don’t have new Open Banking (PSD2) connections up and running.

-If your bank doesn’t become Open Banking (PSD2) ready by 14 September 2019, your current Sage bank feeds will no longer work.
+If your bank isn’t Open Banking (PSD2) ready, your current Sage bank feeds will no longer work.
 This means you’ll need to manually import or enter bank statements into Sage.